Battle of Alamance: Battle

 On the evening of May 15, Tryon received word that the Regulators were camped about six miles away.
 Throughout the night, the Regulators sent peace envoys to discuss with Tryon to avoid fighting.
 All overtures were ignored.
-The next morning, at about 8:00 am, Tryon's troops set out to a field about a half mile from the Regulators's camp.
+The next morning, at about 8:00 am, Tryon's troops, which consisted of much more disciplined, trained, and experienced soldiers such as John Ashe and James Moore, set out to a field about a half mile from the Regulators' camp.
+They were better equipped than the regulators, having supply wagons, gun wagons mounted with artillery pieces, and several mounted officers on horseback.
 While marching on the road he stopped and ordered his men to practice forming a line.
 After a satisfactory performance they reformed and marched down the road.
 As the army neared the Regulator positions he ordered the militia to form two lines, and divided his artillery with the 2 3-pounders on the flanks and the 6 swivel guns at the center.
 The Regulators waited for the army to arrive.
-Although seemingly disorganized they did possess a command structure.
+On the eve of the battle, Herman Husband who opposed fighting left before shots began to be fired.
+Although seemingly disorganized, the regulators did possess a command structure.
 The Regulators were volunteers organized along community lines, with elected "chiefs" and "captains".
+Local leaders included Harmon Cox and Benjamin Merrill.
 Additionally, most of the Regulators did have militia training and knew how to fight.
+This being considered, it should also be known that less than half of the 2,200 regulators present at the battle, were armed, many showed up without weapons not thinking they would need any, and many carried blunt and sharp objects and weapons, which were almost all but pointless when dealing with cannons with grapeshot.

 At about 11:00 Tryon sent one of his aides-de-camp, Captain Philemon Hawkins II, and the Sheriff of Orange County with a proclamation ahead of the advancing army to be read to the Regulators.

 Alamance Camp, Thursday, May 16, 1771.

 To Those Who Style Themselves "Regulators": In reply to your petition of yesterday, I am to acquaint you that I have ever been attentive to the interests of your County and to every individual residing therein.
 I lament the fatal necessity to which you have now reduced me by withdrawing yourselves from the mercy of the crown and from the laws of your country.
 To require you who are now assembled as Regulators, to quietly lay down your arms, to surrender up your leaders, to the laws of your country and rest on the leniency of the Government.
 By accepting these terms within one hour from the delivery of this dispatch, you will prevent an effusion of blood, as you are at this time in a state of rebellion against your King, your country, and your laws.